 Three-dimensional printing has rapidly become the technology to watch this past year, attracting manufacturers with its potential uses across widely varying industries and attracting customers with its futuristic promise of a radically new way to shop.
 With all the buzz about print 3-D-guns and jewelry to prosthetics and even pizza, it's tough to separate reality from fantasy.
-Just how realistic an option is
+Just how realistic an option is 3-D printing technology to the average manufacturer and consumer?

 To get the full picture of the 3-D printing landscape, manufacturers need to remember that these investments are not just being explored by businesses, according to Kimberly Knickle, practice director at IDC Manufacturing Insights in Framingham, Mass.
 Low-end 3-D printers are attainable for consumers who have cash to spare, and universities are starting to use 3-D printing in engineering courses.
 Such use outside of production facilities will eventually make 3-D printing part of everyday life.